OpenEvalProject/evals/manuscripts/elife-22054/v1/manuscript.md

 The dependence of gene detection in intracellular algal samples on FPKM level in intracapsular algal samples abated at intracapsular alga FPKM values where 95% or more genes could be detected in intracellular algal samples (Figure 1—figure supplement 3b, vertical red-dashed line).
 That expression level corresponded to 67.9 FPKM in intracapsular algal genes.
 After removing genes with no detectable expression in intracellular algae with expression levels below 67.9 FPKM in intracapsular algae, the dependence of gene detection on expression level in intracapsular algae was removed, and the anomalous peak of undetected genes was removed from the expression histogram (see: Figure 1—figure supplement 3a and c).
 This resulted in a set of 6,781 genes.
 Due to finding some genes with homology to anomalous organisms such as pine and beech trees without homologs in C. reinhardtii in the set of 6,781 genes (perhaps due to pollen in the low cell number samples), only genes with homologs in the lab strain Oophila transcriptomes were considered.
 The final set of algal genes used in differential expression analysis consisted of 6,726 genes.

-## Differential expression analysis
+### Differential expression analysis

 For transcripts derived from wild-collected samples, read mapping and transcript count quantification was accomplished using Bowtie2 (Langmead and Salzberg, 2012) and RSEM (Li and Dewey, 2011) using default parameters.
 For transcripts derived from cultured alga, read mapping and transcript quantification was accomplished using BBmap (Bushnell, 2016) and Salmon (Patro et al., 2015) (respectively).
 The read mapping and quantification algorithms used for reads from the cultured alga were implemented due to divergence of the two algal strains.
 The transcripts common between the two strains were on average 95% similar.
 BBmap paired with Salmon allowed for relaxed mapping parameters that were able to map the reads to the transcriptome despite differences in sequence composition with increased sensitivity compared to Bowtie2 plus RSEM.
 Prior to differential expression analysis, data driven abundance and homology filtering was implemented to derive the final gene lists used in differential expression analysis.
 A detailed account of filtering procedures can be found in Supplementary Materials and methods under the heading ‘total evidence assembly filtering’.

-Differential expression analysis was conducted in R (version 3.1.2) (
+Differential expression analysis was conducted in R (version 3.1.2) (R Core Team, 2013) using the edgeR package (Robinson et al., 2010).
+Generalized linear models were used for data analysis on normalized count data.
+Initial normalization of data derived from wild collected samples (endosymbiont free and endosymbiont containing salamander cells, intracapsular algae, and intracellular algae), was performed by trimmed mean of M-values (TMM) library size scaling-normalization (Robinson and Oshlack, 2010).
+Incorporation of data from unialgal cultures into differential expression analysis required additional GC-content normalization of the libraries, due to differences in GC-bias introduced by the two different library preparation methods (SMARTer cDNA synthesis followed by Nextera-XT library preparation for the wild collected samples and TrueSeq library preparation for the RNA preparation from unialgal cultures) (Figure 7).
+Normalization of GC-content and transcript length biases were accomplished using conditional quantile normalization (CQN) (Hansen et al., 2012).
+CQN resolves GC content and transcript length biases by fitting a model that incorporates observed read counts and a covariate such as GC content, and calculates an offset that is used to remove the covariation of these confounding factors.
+Following cqn normalization, differential analysis between unialgal cultures and wild collected intracapsular or intracellular algae was completed in edgeR.
+Salamander-only and salamander-plus-alga samples from the same individual embryo were considered paired samples for statistical analysis.
+Differentially expressed genes were considered as those with an FDR adjusted p-value less than 0.05.

 ![Figure 7.](https://cdn.elifesciences.org/articles/22054/elife-22054-fig7-v1.jpg)

 **Figure 7.:** Red lines indicate the GC content or transcript length biases in reads obtained from SMARTer-cDNA synthesis-Nextera-XT libraries.
 Blue lines indicate the GC content or transcript length biases in reads obtained from TrueSeq libraries. (a) GC content and length are plotted against ‘QRfit’ which is a measure of fit by quantile regression to the models in Hansen et al. (2012).
 This metric approximates bias in the sequence dataset by comparing read counts to expected models based on quantiles in the distribution of the GC content of the transcripts.
 The opposing trends in the two sets of lines shows that GC content bias between the two different libraries is vastly different.
 The reads obtained from SMARTer-cDNA synthesis-Nextera-XT libraries will tend to have more counts for low GC content transcripts, while the reads obtained from TrueSeq libraries will tend to have more counts for high GC content transcripts, systemically. (b) There is also some moderate transcript length bias differences between the two library prep methods visualized as the separation between the groups of red and blue lines.
-The methods implemented by the conditional quantile normalization (cqn) package in R handles both types of bias to make the gene count data from both library preparation methods comparable.DOI: http://dx.doi.org/10.7554/eLife.22054.026
+The methods implemented by the conditional quantile normalization (cqn) package in R handles both types of bias to make the gene count data from both library preparation methods comparable.

-## Functional annotation
+### Functional annotation

 Functional annotation of A. maculatum and O. amblystomatis transcripts was accomplished by BLASTX of transcripts against the UniProt-SWISSProt curated database (Gasteiger et al., 2001).
 BLASTX results were filtered by ‘homology-derived structure of proteins’ (HSSP) score (Rost, 2002) such that annotations were retained for hits with an HSSP_DIST score greater than 5 (Burns et al., 2015).
 UniProt ID annotations were assigned based on the maximum HSSP score for each gene.
 This led to 14,761 functional annotations for A. maculatum transcripts and 3,850 functional annotations of O. amblystomatis transcripts.
 Further annotation of differentially expressed transcripts was accomplished by HHblits (Remmert et al., 2012) homology detection.
 Unannotated, differentially expressed transcripts were translated in all six reading frames and the translations were processed by HHblits.
 Significant hits were determined by manual inspection of the HHblits output.
 Transposable elements were categorized by homology to known transposons by BLASTX or HHblits, and through the use of the PASTEClassifier tool (Hoede et al., 2014).
 Multiple alignments were created with MUSCLE using default parameters (Edgar, 2004).
 Alignments were visualized in SeaView (Gouy et al., 2010).

-## Functional grouping of differentially expressed genes
+### Functional grouping of differentially expressed genes

 Due to the novelty of this symbiosis, the non-model organisms under consideration, and the multi-organism functional annotation obtained, an initial automated functional grouping, gene ontology (GO) term analysis, completed as in Burns et al. (2015) (Supplementary files 13 and 14 for algal and salamander GO term analysis, respectively) was determined to be insufficient to understand the likely biological function of over and under-expressed genes.
 Other tools such as REViGO (Supek et al., 2011) performed better (Supplementary files 15 and 16 for algal genes, and Supplementary files 17 and 18 for salamander genes), but did not catch large functional modules that were evident upon further manual inspection of the gene lists.
 For the small sets of differentially expressed genes observed between salamander cells with or without algae, and between intracapsular and intracellular algae, manual curation of each differentially expressed gene was implemented by performing an extensive literature search for each of the differentially expressed genes, based on the SWISSProt or HHblits annotation.
 Relevant functions associated with each gene in the scientific literature were noted, and those functions were grouped manually to give the final functional categories discussed in the text.
 For the larger set of differentially expressed genes observed between algae cultured in nutrient replete media and intracellular algae, only automated annotation and GO term grouping (REViGO) was used to define functional categories.

-## qPCR validation of gene expression patterns in the alga O. amblystomatis
+### qPCR validation of gene expression patterns in the alga O. amblystomatis

 Hypotheses concerning gene expression patterns associated with endosymbiosis in the alga O. amblystomatis were tested using culture strains of the alga.
 Validation experiments could not be conducted in the salamander A. maculatum due to the seasonal nature of the association and the lack of any laboratory stock of A. maculatum.